QuantumOfVacuum/kylebebak.github.io/_posts/2016-06-26-git-utility-functions-pick.md

 - `gbca [arg]`: Like __gbc__, but shows names and hashes of commits.
 - `gdp`: Pick a file that has been modified since the last commit, and diff it.

 The gif below gives an idea of just how effective `pick` can be for these tasks, using `ghpf`.
-Remember, this function is for first picking a commit, then picking one of the files that has changed since this commit, and diffing the file.
+Remember, this function is for first picking a commit, then picking one of the files that has changed since that commit, and diffing the file.
 At the end, `ghpf` echoes the command it executed.

 ![pick ghpf](https://raw.githubusercontent.com/kylebebak/kylebebak.github.io/master/_assets/img/pick_ghpf.gif)

 Think of how long it would take to run `git log` and `git diff` and build up that command in your text editor.
-Using `pick` it took a few seconds.
+Using `pick` it takes a few seconds.

 ## Other Helpers